Mastitis is inflammation or swelling of your breast tissue, particularly the milk ducts and glands in a breastfeeding woman.

 - lumpy area that is usually red and tender

-- feeling unwell with 'flu-like' symptoms.
+- feeling unwell with 'flu-like' symptoms, such as tired, aching, run-down).

 Most cases of mastitis are caused because your baby is not latched on or positioned on your breast correctly.
 This leads to milk stasis, with blocked milk ducts and alveoli, and nipple trauma.